MrGreyKite/playwright_course/README.md

 ## Test Educational Project

-Playwright course - from Inzhenerka Tech
+Course for testing automation with Playwright from Inzhenerka Tech (https://inzhenerka.tech/)